sharshith1312/project1_Blog/README.md

-# project1_harshith
+# Complete Blog management system
 project
+tools required:
 install node mongodb
-and dependies in package.json
+To download the dependencies open project folder in terminal and type npm install and dependencies from package.json will be automatically installed